MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2018-06-21-duplicating-keys-from-photographs.md

 description: Can people copy your keys by taking a photo of them?
 Yes.
 ---
 <p style="text-align: justify;">
   Can you copy a key from a photo?
-Yes.
-This idea isn't new, but I wanted to try it for myself and see if I could use my CNC milling machine to cut the key from a blank key purchased at a hardware store.
+It turns out you can.
+I wanted to try it for myself and see if I could use my CNC milling machine to cut the key from a blank key purchased at a hardware store.
 The duplicated key worked perfectly on the first try.
-And yes, by showing you this I'm essentially showing you how to break into my house!
+And yes, this guide is showing you how to break into my house.
 </p>
 <h2 style="text-align: justify;">Briefly</h2>
+To duplicate the key, this guide will take you through each of the following steps:
 <ol style="text-align: justify;">
   <li>Calibrate the camera</li>
   <li>Photograph the key</li>